 The Dunham School will continue to operate safely through the practice of more frequent cleaning and sanitization, hand washing, and social distancing wherever possible.
 Hand sanitizing and washing stations are located throughout our campus.
 In addition, students will be required to bring their own hand sanitizer to school each day.
 The daily schedule has been adjusted to allow for these changes.
 Dunham will continue to educate students about safe hygiene practices.
 To promote social distancing, class orientation and desk arrangements have been adjusted slightly to meet federal and state guidelines.
 With smaller class sizes, these changes will not impact our ability to operate normally and teach effectively using traditional Dunham methodologies.

-In the event a student manifests symptoms during the school day, the student will be relocated to a separate area, apart from other students, until a parent or guardian arrives to pick them up.
+In the event a student manifests symptoms, including fever, during the school day, the student will be relocated to a separate area, apart from other students, until a parent or guardian arrives to pick them up.
 If a student or staff member tests positive for COVID-19, families will be notified in an appropriate manner.
 Lower school families will be notified if a student or staff member in their child’s home room class tests positive.
 Middle and Upper school will be notified if another member of their advisory or lunch group tests positive.
 If any member of an athletic team tests positive, the entire team will be notified.